 Even though Mérida is Mexico’s safest city, crime does occur.
 The best advice: less is better.

-Be cognizant of the fit
+Cognizant of the fit

-Heat can cause our bodies to swell, especially if we don’t stay hydrated.
+- Heat can cause our bodies to swell, especially if we don’t stay hydrated.
 The tropical air also can cause us to perspire more especially on our hands.
 If you have a tendency for sweaty palms, be cognizant of how your jewelry fits.
 Is it too loose?
 Is it too tight?
 Pay attention to loose rings and make a decision to wear them or not wear them knowing they may slip off.

 Jewelry Care in Mérida: 8 Easy Tips

 Your jewelry takes a beating in tropical climates so it’s vital to take special care of your jewelry.
-Sun, sand, dust, lotion, sunscreen, hand-sanitizer, sea-air, and other factors affect the sparkle-ability of your jewelry.

 8 easy tips for jewelry care in Mérida is broken down into 3 parts: